 Support Professionals in the Oil and Gas Industry

-Although many jobs within the oil and gas industry are engineering focused or trades positions, there is demand for non-engineering knowledge workers.
+Although many jobs within the oil and gas industry are engineering-focused or trades positions, there is a demand for non-engineering knowledge workers.

 A common trait across all roles is an understanding of technology and how it can improve efficiency.
 The core duties of any position will likely involve some form of interaction with computer applications.
 The ability to quickly learn new programs and adapt to process changes is key to career longevity.

 It seems the best skill any worker can develop is the ability to learn.

 3. Prepare for the Job Application Process

 The professional space for recent graduates or engineers in training (EITs) and established engineers looking for work in the oil and gas industry is competitive.
 Likewise, non-engineering professionals keen on entering this job sector will also face stiff competition.

 Without a strategic and sustained plan to further your desired career goals, carving a niche within the energy industry will be difficult.
 In fact, a career plan is something that many professionals will revisit at different stages in their professional lives.